sage-code/maj/preposition.md

 * la homa de pe peron; = the man on the platform.
 * su ravu do la qena;  = she arrived after dinner.
-* upo la faru?         = for what have you done it?
+* upo lo faru?         = for what have you done it?
-* ura la faru?         = why did you do it?
+* ura lo faru?         = why did you do it?

 **notes**